skadri342/chest-imaging-diagnosis-tool-capstone/README.md

 Using Python 3.12.3

 1. Go into the backend directory in the terminal (cd backend)
-2. source .venv/bin/activate
-3. pip install -r requirements.txt
+2. Run the install script ./install.sh